HISTORY

 1991 AIA and ASID OK Chapters create strong cooperation in creating legislation.

 1992 February - AIA and ASID OK Chapters submit “Revisions to Oklahoma Architectural Act-Senate Bill 925” to the OK legislature.
 All procedures went well with both AIA and ASID working together to attempt to pass the legislation.
-But in the last minute support was lost in the House and Governor because of opposition from the State Home Builders Association, The Lumbermen’s Association, the General Contractors Association and rural communities because of their opposition to the architects portion of the bill and not interior design portion.
+But in the last-minute support was lost in the House and Governor because of opposition from the State Home Builders Association, The Lumbermen’s Association, the General Contractors Association and rural communities because of their opposition to the architect’s portion of the bill and not interior design portion.
 ASID proposes to AIA to work with them on the possibility of sending a title certification bill for interior designer to the legislator separate from the Architect Act if the architects were to decide not to purse legislation the following year base on the opposition they faced.

 1992 July-AIA/ASID Government Affairs meeting confirm to work on strategy for the next legislative term and affirm the groups commitment towards a modified state Architectural Act including registered interior designers.